Welcome Families, Friends & Allies

 Our mission is to provide a friendly, supportive, respectful, diverse and safe environment to our friends, families and allies in the LGBTQ2 community through education.

-After the pandemic, or when health measures permit, we will meet again on the 2nd Wednesday of each month at Sunnyside (Peninsula) United Church, 15639 – 24th Avenue, South Surrey.
+Tonight Will be our first in person Meeting, since Covid-19.
+We will meet again on the 2nd Wednesday of each month at Sunnyside (Peninsula) United Church, 15639 – 24th Avenue, South Surrey.
 The Church have generously donated a safe, quiet space for us to hold our meetings.

 What We Are All About: